 Are you using this as a chance to increase sales, train your team, build your brand or doing something else entirely?
 Regardless of what your goal turns out to be, the very first thing you’ll want to do is set out on paper what you want to achieve so that all of the subsequent work you do goes into pursuing this goal and making your conference a success.

 Feeling like your conference was a success is all well and good, but the second thing you should do after setting your goal is to design a measurable way to tell if your conference succeeded or not.
 A step frequently skipped, this is nonetheless extremely important when you’re talking about measuring the business impact of your conference.

-That said, all conferences are different and you might not have such a concrete goal in mind which is totally fine.
+That said, all conferences are different and you might not have a concrete goal in mind which is totally fine.
 You should still do a little bit of brainstorming around this topic, if for nothing else than for planning in advance what kinds of technologies or practices will need to be implemented to measure your results after the conference.
 You’ll want to do this because, in an ideal world, every step you take should move you towards the goal in Step 1.

 It would not be an exaggeration to say that finding a good definition of your target audience before planning the conference is key to everything going smoothly down the road.
 After selecting your goal and figuring out how to tell if you succeeded, you need to ensure you start thinking from the perspective of your participants.
 Will your conference plan meet their needs and ensure they have an enjoyable and productive time?